Dephinate/QuizMaster/README.md

 # QuizMaster
-QuizWiz is an innovative GenAI-powered tool designed to generate quizzes from any educational document with ease.
+QuizMaster is an innovative GenAI-powered tool designed to generate quizzes from any educational document with ease.

 ## Table of Contents